chee-zaram/AirBnB_clone/README.md

 This lists all persons who have contributed to the project and can be found in the [CONTRIBUTORS](https://github.com/chee-zaram/AirBnB_clone/blob/main/CONTRIBUTORS) file.

+## Licensing

+This project is licensed under the MIT License.
+See [LICENSE](https://github.com/chee-zaram/AirBnB_clone/blob/main/LICENSE) for full text.

 [licence-badge]: https://img.shields.io/github/license/chee-zaram/AirBnB_clone
 [license]: https://github.com/chee-zaram/AirBnB_clone/blob/main/LICENSE